Dr Dominiek Coates

 |2014||ACHS Quality Improvement Awards 2014|

-PACFA, CAPA and AARC Conference - Complexity and Connectedness in Life and Love: Working with Trauma, Mental Health and Identity, Australia (Invited Presenter)
+Organisation: PACFA, CAPA and AARC Conference - Complexity and Connectedness in Life and Love: Working with Trauma, Mental Health and Identity Description: Invited Speaker

 For publications that are currently unpublished or in-press, details are shown in italics.